 When Is The Right Time For Breast Reconstruction?

 The right time varies depending on the patient and her treatment.
 Immediate reconstruction is beneficial because the patient can wake up and recover from mastectomy with the breast(s) intact.
 Overall, recovery time is shorter and cost is also reduced with the immediate procedure.
 However, some patients have a cancer treatment that conflicts with reconstruction, and others don’t feel prepared to undergo reconstruction or even review their surgery options.
-Delayed breast reconstruction in Birmingham, MI is a suitable option in those cases.
+Delayed breast reconstruction is a suitable option in those cases.

 How Is A Breast Reconstruction Surgery Performed In Birmingham, MI?